kunish/website/content/posts/how-to-cloudflared.md

 Created tunnel main with id e7ed42be-1234-5678-9fbf-c3d1d964cb67
 ```

-It says our newly created certificate file `{UUID}.json` has been saved under `/etc/cloudflared` directory
+The newly created certificate file `{UUID}.json` has been saved under `/etc/cloudflared` directory

 ## Configuration

-Create a new file called exactly as `config.yml` under `/etc/cloudflared`, and the content should look like this
+Create a new file named exactly `config.yml` under `/etc/cloudflared`, and the content should be similar as the following:

 ```yaml
 tunnel: e7ed42be-1234-5678-9fbf-c3d1d964cb67